ghieth98/movie-app/README.md

-Certainly!
-Here’s the updated README file with instructions for installing the project using Laravel Sail:

----

 # Movie App

 Welcome to the Movie App repository!
 This project is a Laravel-based web application that consumes a movie and series database API and displays information to users.